atomily/raffle-script-framework/README.md

 # raffle-script-framework
-Use this as a framework for creating raffle scripts, supports proxies, multiple emails, multithreading, and doesn't use gmail allias which limits you to 30 emails per site
+Use this as a framework for creating raffle scripts for websites such as shiekl, and whatever else you want.
+This was originally created since people are creating scripts that use the gmail alias feature but don't know that they limit it to 30 alias per site.
+This takes advantage over the dot trick and creates a framework that allows you to set multiple proxies such as ipv4 and ipv6 per email account and supports running as many gmail accounts as you want through the json file.